White Hall, Texas

 White Hall is an unincorporated community in Bell County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 45 in 2000.
 It is located within the Killeen-Temple-Fort Hood metropolitan area.

 History

-The area in what is now known as White Hall today was first settled sometime before 1856 when a Masonic lodge was built in the community.
-There were 25 people supported by five businesses in 1933.
-It grew to have 32 families that were a mixture of Anglo and German American farmers.
-Businesses in White Hall included a gas station, a gin, a store, a Methodist church, and a Church of Christ in 1946.
-Its population was 45 from 1964 through 2000.
+The area in what is now known as White Hall today was established prior to the community's 1856 construction of a Masonic Lodge.
+Members of the community were primarily Anglo and German American farmers.

 Geography

 White Hall is located on Farm to Market Road 2409, 9 mi northwest of Temple in northwestern Bell County.

 Education

 In 1903, White Hall had a school with 23 students enrolled.
-Today, the community is served by the Moody Independent School District.
+It is served by the Moody Independent School District.